 “New shape, new layer,” my high school digital art teacher would say over and over and over again because we were stubborn and most of us never grasped the concept behind the words.
 In Adobe Photoshop, it’s crucial for the user to create new layers for each individual aspect of a design.
 The layers are the building blocks.
 As someone who has now studied design in both a university and professional setting, I understand the concept.
 Back then, however, I created new layers whenever I was reminded to do so.

-This past fall, I had the opportunity to teach my own class of students venturing into the world of graphic design, many for the very first time.
+In fall 2017, I had the opportunity to teach my own class of students venturing into the world of graphic design, many for the very first time.
 Digital Art Design brings together familiar art concepts and modern technology.
 This semester, I focused on Adobe Photoshop and introduced its tools and best techniques through hands-on creative projects.
 Some of those projects included Google doodles, movie posters and personal logos.